 A prenup can specify, expand or restrict certain rights otherwise covered under state law, including:

 - Alimony or spousal support obligations, from a complete waiver to a specified lump sum

 - Responsibility for certain marital or separate debts

 - Distribution of tax attributes in the event of divorce

-- Characterization of particular assets as marital or separate property for property division purposes
+- Characterization of particular assets as marital or separate property for asset and property division purposes

-- Alternative property settlement agreements based on the length of the marriage, whether or not there are children, or the conduct of the spouses
+- Alternative property settlement agreements (PSAs) based on the length of the marriage, whether or not there are children or the conduct of the spouses

 - Rights in commingled property, such as a house bought by both spouses prior to marriage

-One thing a prenup agreement cannot do is reduce or waive the obligation of either parent to pay child support.
+One thing a prenup agreement cannot do is reduce or waive the obligation of either parent fulfill child support responsibilities.
 While an agreement can address child custody and visitation questions, any such terms in the agreement can later be disregarded if they are shown to be inconsistent with the best interests of the children.

 Ensuring Prenuptial Agreements Are Enforceable